Blueprint Travelers - Travel Site

 Follow US

-An explanation of the different ways to get around the Eje Cafetero and Salento region, because you truly do not need to rent a car to experience the beauty of the coffee region of Colombia.
+The various Salento transportation options ways to get around the Eje Cafetero region, to experience the beauty of Colombia's coffee region.

 10 Min Read